 Applications to the Department of Brain and Cognitive Sciences Graduate Program must be completed online.
 Paper applications are not accepted.
 The application, unofficial transcripts, and letters of recommendation must be submitted by December 1 for admission the following September.
 Items received after the deadline will be added to your file.
 The Graduate Admissions Committee begins reviewing applications shortly after the deadline, so materials received late may not be reviewed.

 The Office of Graduate Education (OGE) is offering graduate application fee waivers for US citizens and US permanent residents who demonstrate financial hardship, are current or former members of the United States Armed Forces, or who have participated in special fellowship programs, including MIT-sponsored diversity programs (e.g., MIT Summer Research Program, CONVERGE).
 Fee waivers are also available for prospective students the OGE has met during diversity recruitment events.
 International students attending US colleges and universities who have participated in MIT sponsored programs, such as CONVERGE or MSRP, are also eligible to apply for a fee waiver.
-More information and the fee waiver request form here.
+More information and the fee waiver request form can be found here.

 We require one copy of transcript(s) from each university attended.
 Original, official transcripts are not required until after a student has been admitted.
 Official transcripts for admitted students should be sent to: